github/docs/content/copilot/about-github-copilot/github-copilot-features.md

 ### {% data variables.product.prodname_copilot_short %} knowledge bases _({% data variables.product.prodname_copilot_enterprise_short %} only)_

 Create and manage collections of documentation to use as context for chatting with {% data variables.product.prodname_copilot_short %}.
-When you ask a question in {% data variables.product.prodname_copilot_chat_short %} in {% data variables.product.prodname_dotcom_the_website %} or in {% data variables.product.prodname_vscode_shortname %}, you can specify a knowledge base as the context for your question.
+When you ask a question in {% data variables.product.prodname_copilot_chat_dotcom_short %} or in {% data variables.product.prodname_vscode_shortname %}, you can specify a knowledge base as the context for your question.

 ## {% data variables.product.prodname_copilot %} features for administrators